JordanAdamson540/launch_school/small_problems_rb_101_119/odd.md

 #### mental model
 ---

 Evaluate the expression of a given integer modulo 2.
-If the modulus is 0, then return the value is false.
+If the modulus is 0, then return the value false.
 If the modulus is not 0, then the return value of the function should be true.

 #### examples and test cases
 ---